 Frances Fitzgerald TD is the Minister for Justice and Equality and was appointed to this role on May 8th 2014.
 She previously served as Minister for Children and Youth Affairs from March 9, 2011.
 She represents the constituency of Dublin Mid-West.

 As an experienced national politician, Frances has both the knowledge and experience to best represent the people of Dublin Mid-West at national level.

-Frances is married to Michael, a child psychiatrist, and they have three sons.
-She worked as a social worker in inner-city London and Dublin for 20 years.
+Frances trained as a social worker and family therapist and worked in inner-city London and Dublin for 20 years.
 Frances was motivated to go into politics chairing the National Women's Council and the Women's Political Association.
+Frances is married to Michael and has three sons.
 Frances lists John Hume as her political hero.
-She also admires Hilary Clinton for her tenacity, political determination and success.
-Frances believes the recent civil partnership legislation was yet another milestone for this country.
-Her biggest hope for the future is to see an end to emigration.